Chart Color Schemes

 Narwee - Beverly Hills's population is slightly older than the national pattern

-Narwee - Beverly Hills has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38.
-The 65-74 cohort is notably over-represented in Narwee-Beverly Hills at 11.0%, while the 35-44 age group is under-represented at 12.7%.
-Between 2021 and present, the 15 to 24 age group has increased from 11.3% to 13.4% of the population.
-Conversely, the 35 to 44 cohort has decreased from 13.8% to 12.7%.
-By 2041, demographic modeling suggests Narwee-Beverly Hills' age profile will significantly change.
-The 75 to 84 age cohort is projected to grow by 621 people (70%), from 881 to 1,503.
-Notably, the combined 65+ age groups are expected to account for 77% of total population growth.
-Meanwhile, the 25 to 34 and 0 to 4 cohorts are projected to experience population declines.
+Narwee-Beverly Hills has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's national average of 38 years.
+Notably, the 65-74 age cohort makes up 11.0% of the local population, significantly higher than the Greater Sydney average.
+Conversely, the 35-44 age group is under-represented at 12.7%.
+Between 2021 and present, the 15 to 24 age group has increased from 11.3% to 13.4%, while the 35 to 44 cohort has decreased from 13.8% to 12.7%.
+By 2041, demographic projections indicate significant changes in Narwee-Beverly Hills' age profile.
+The 75 to 84 age group is expected to grow by 600 people (a 67% increase) from 902 to 1,503.
+Notably, the combined 65+ age groups will account for 83% of total population growth, reflecting the area's aging demographic trend.
+Meanwhile, the 15 to 24 and 25 to 34 cohorts are projected to experience population declines.